Rock and Pillar Range: Peaks

-The range takes its name from the rock formations that cover parts of it.
+Many rock tors that are each 10 to 20 m tall are dotted across the summit plateau, and the range takes its name from these rock formations.
 The highest point in the range is Summit Rock at 1450 m which has also been called Summit Peak.
 Other named peaks include Museum Rock at 1380 m (locally also called Stonehenge, although this name is also used on the other side of the range near Paerau) and McPhee's Rock at 1010 m.

-Fauna and Flora
+Fauna and flora

 The nationally endangered Burgan Skink is endemic to the Rock and Pillar range.

-This range is also an area of narrow-range endemism for New Zealand endemic moths.
+An invertebrate survey at one shrubland location in 2001 showed that 90% of the species found are endemic to New Zealand.
+The Rock and Pillar Range is also an area of narrow-range endemism for New Zealand endemic moths.
 The moth species Ichneutica schistella can only be found in this area.